jauzeyimam/jauzeyimam.github.io/_quran/93-duha.md

 1. Immediate need for that revelation in the time of the Prophet (SAW)
 2. Future application of those verses.

-Revelation, wahi, was a rare event even in the life of the Prophet, however the desire for wahi in the Prophet was so intense such that when the the connection was lost, even for a few days (most tafsir mention it was either 12, 40, or 50 days without wahi), he felt incredible anxiety.
-Couple this built-in wahi based anxiety with the tremendous external pressure the Prophet was facing with respect to revelation from the people of Mecca.
-And couple to *that* the fear that the Prophet had displeased his lord and had therefore been forsaken.
+The desire for wahi—revelation—in the Prophet was so intense such that when the the connection was lost, even for a few days (most tafsir mention the specific length after which this surah was revealed was either 12, 40, or 50 days without wahi), he felt incredible anxiety.
+Add to this based anxiety with the tremendous external pressure the Prophet was facing with respect to revelation from the people of Mecca, and add to *that* the fear that the Prophet had displeased his lord and had therefore been forsaken—in conclusion, the Prophet was under incredible stress just prior to this revelation.

 ### Verse 1-3